 These shocking facts support the notion that the success or failure of an organization may be found at the frontline.

 So, what is frontline leadership?
 And why are frontline managers so important?
-Below are the answers to these questions and a few more as we address the five most common questions regarding frontline leadership according to Google.
+Below are the answers to these questions and a few more as we address the five most common questions regarding front line management according to Google.

-A frontline manager is responsible for a team of frontline employees who contribute to the day-to-day activities that make an organization run.
+A frontline manager is responsible for a team of employees contributing to the day-to-day activities that make an organization run.
 They often have the title of frontline manager, supervisor, or first-line manager.

-These frontline leaders typically make up the largest group of managers in an organization.
-They are the direct supervisor to the most extensive employee base in an organization: the frontline employees.
+Frontline management typically comprises the largest group of managers in an organization.
+They are the direct supervisor of an organization's most extensive employee base: the frontline employees.

 Frontline managers are in almost every company.
 However, depending on the number of frontline employees, some industries tend to have more frontline managers than others.
 These include: